jwalker34/Interactive-Lab-Hub/Parky/README.md

 ### Computer Vision

-The parking stop detection algorithm can be described in three main steps: image processing, space pooling and space notification.
+The parking spot detection algorithm can be broken down into three main steps: image processing, space pooling, and space notification.

+<p align="center">
+  <img src="https://github.com/jwalker34/Interactive-Lab-Hub/blob/master/Parky/demo_picture_small.jpg" width="600" height="100">
+</p>

-The image processing step takes in raw images taken from the camera and scans for simple features with a circular shape, using an open source image processing library which implements the Hough Circle Transform.
+The image processing step takes in raw images from the camera (like the one above) and scans for simple features with a circular shape, using an open source image processing library which implements the Hough Circle Transform.
 The transform is a lightweight algorithm that analyzes potential circles based on the shape of the normal gradient around a certain edge, without regard to the nature of the object (i.e.: a baseball versus a car tire).
 Following detection, each distance (i.e.: between pairs of circles) is compared to the average distance for all of the other consecutive circles (horizontally aligned) detected in the image.
 Using a normal distribution assumption, we “pool” the “Z” value for the width of the detected distance (based on the centers of the circles).
 If the Z value obtained is higher than 0.95 (this was an arbitrary threshold assigned for pilot testing), the “space pooling” function calls the "space notification" function.

-Furthermore, additional feature detection would be run for those pictures that meet the detection threshold (much smaller population implies drastically lower computational expense) to enable detection of relevant objects such as a construction cone, a fire hydrant, etc. The algorithm could also extract the model of the surrounding vehicles – using existing algorithms – in order to provide a more detailed and accurate assessment of the potential space prior to user notification.
+Our algorithm detecting the wheels of an image can be seen in the photo below:

 <p align="center">
-  <img src="https://github.com/jwalker34/Interactive-Lab-Hub/blob/master/Parky/demo_picture_small.jpg" width="600" height="100">
-</p>

-<p align="center">
   <img src="https://github.com/jwalker34/Interactive-Lab-Hub/blob/master/Parky/IMG_9825.JPG" width="600" height="420">
 </p>

+Furthermore, additional feature detection would be run for those pictures that meet the detection threshold (much smaller population implies drastically lower computational expense) to enable detection of relevant objects such as a construction cone, a fire hydrant, etc. The algorithm could also extract the model of the surrounding vehicles – using existing algorithms – in order to provide a more detailed and accurate assessment of the potential space prior to user notification.

 ### Notification API

 The "space notification" function makes an API call to notify the users of a possible parking space via text message.
 Future implementations would evaluate GPS locations of pictures against public parking regulation APIs prior to notifying users of the availability of a spot (i.e.: using  data from the NYC DOTMAP PORTAL at https://www.nycdot.info).
+The following is an example notification sent by the "space notification" function:

 <p align="center">
   <img src="https://github.com/jwalker34/Interactive-Lab-Hub/blob/master/Parky/api.jpg" width="600" height="700">